meen986/JavaScript_Projects/README.md

 # Project 03 - Testimonial - Part 1
 We created local data in JavaScript file by using array and object.
 On clicking button data is changing accordingly.

+# Project 03 - Testimonial - Part 2
+In this project we added static data in HTML file and manipulating it in JavaScript as a slider.
+And functionalities are same as "Project 03 - Testimonial - Part 2"